Motion to Suppress Evidence Seized Incident to Arrest in Michigan

 Sam_Altier_Traffic_Defense_Attorney

-On April 21, 2009, the United States Supreme Court issued an opinion that significantly alters the current practice of searching the passenger compartment of a motor vehicle upon the arrest of an occupant.
+On April 21, 2009, the United States Supreme Court issued an opinion that significantly altered the current practice of searching a motor vehicle’s passenger compartment upon an occupant’s arrest.
 Michigan Motion to Suppress Attorneys constantly monitor state and federal cases to ensure they can provide the best possible defense for felony and misdemeanor criminal cases.

 In Arizona v.
 Gant, the defendant was arrested for driving while his license was suspended.
-After Gant was handcuffed and secured in a patrol car, officers searched the passenger compartment of his car, finding a baggie containing cocaine and a gun.
+After Gant was handcuffed and secured in a patrol car, officers searched the passenger compartment of his vehicle, finding a baggie containing cocaine and a gun.

 “Police may search a vehicle incident to a recent occupant’s arrest only if the arrestee is within reaching distance of the passenger compartment at the time of the search or it is reasonable to believe the vehicle contains evidence of the offense of arrest.
 When these justifications are absent, a search of an arrestee’s vehicle will be unreasonable unless police obtain a warrant or show that another exception to the warrant requirement applies.”